LeeFarnell/ReadMe_Generator/NewReadMe.md

   ## Tests

-   Run tests using node!
+   Run the tests in the terminal and use node

   ## Questions

   Have any questions?
 Get in touch!

   name@email.com
-  Find me on linkedIn!
+  Try me on linkedin!